broodminder/userguide/en/docs/data_upload.md

 - WIFIlular signal strength
 - Lots of diagnostic features

-We won&#39;t go into a lot of detail in the manual because there is not much to adjust with the app.
+We won't go into a lot of detail in the manual because there is not much to adjust with the app.
 In fact, the only things that you can adjust is when and how often data is transferred to Mybroodminder.com.
 The rest of the app is to aid our support personnel in diagnosing problems.

 When you receive your BroodMinder-WIFI/CELL, it should be in Deep Sleep mode in order to conserve the battery during shipment.
 You will need the BroodMinder-CELL app to wake it up.

 By default, the BroodMinder-WIFI/CELL will transfer data hourly.

-### WIFI/CELL App Home Screen
+#### App Home Screen
 ![](./images/14_2_cell_app.png#largeImg)

 Note: if you left swipe on the screen you can delete unused BroodMinder-WIFI/CELL devices.

-### WIFI/CELL App Configure Screen
+#### App Configure Screen
 ![](./images/14_3_cell_app.png#largeImg)

-### WIFI/CELL App Diagnostics Screen
+#### App Diagnostics Screen
 ![](./images/14_4_cell_app.png#mediumImg)

 - **Firmware Version –** This shows the version of firmware in the BroodMinder. (e.g. 0.17) <br>